ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

-\textit{(2)} \underline{{\it Inter-die communication overheads} ($C_\text{mfg, comm}$):} Unlike EMIB and RDL-based packaging architectures, which are limited to supporting few (four - five) chiplets~\cite{lau22}, interposer-based packaging architectures support tens of chiplets, but come at large inter-die c ommunication overheads which are protocols such as network on-chip (NoC).
-To support an NoC router, each chiplet must be equipped with a network interface controller (NIC) as shown in Fig.~\ref{fig:active-vs-passive}.
-In passive interposers, router modules must be placed on the chiplets, as shown in Fig.~\ref{fig:active-vs-passive}(b), contributing to chiplet area and degrading yield and $C_{\text{mfg},i}$ while with active interposers, router modules can be moved from the chiplets to the interposer, reducing the area in the chiplets, as shown in Fig.~\ref{fig:active-vs-passive}(a) and therefore improving chiplet yield and $C_{\text{mfg},i}$ compared to passive interposers.
+\textit{(2)} \underline{{\it Inter-die communication overheads} ($C_\text{mfg, comm}$)} Unlike EMIB and RDL-based packaging architectures, which are limited to supporting few (four - five) chiplets~\cite{lau22} interposer based 2.5D architectures support tens of chiplets while 3D integration techniques can have 2-3 tiers of logic.
+However, both interposer-based techniques and 3D integration techniques come with large inter-die communication overheads which require are protocols such as network-on-chip (NoC).
+To support an NoC router, each chiplet must be equipped with a network interface controller (NIC).
+In passive interposers, router modules must be placed within the chiplets, contributing to chiplet area and degrading yield and $C_{\text{mfg},i}$ while with active interposers, router modules can be moved from the chiplets to the interposer, reducing the area in the chiplets and therefore improving chiplet yield and $C_{\text{mfg},i}$ compared to passive interposers.